SaxionMechatronics/smartnav-dataset/docs/deployment.md

    cy: ...
 ```

 As can be seen, there are some parameters in the file that need to filled in according to the sensor's calibration.
-We can find these parameters in the output of Kalibr package (usually a file named `*-camchain.yaml`).
+We can find these parameters in the output of Kalibr package (usually a file named `*-camchain.yaml` refer to the camera-Imu callibration from previousc cahpter).
 In case of a stereo camera calibration, the file has a format like below, and the params needed to prepare `left.yaml` can be found in this file from `cam0` field.:

 ```yaml
 cam0: